graygnuorg/pound/README.md

 limits.
 Please keep in mind the following requirements:

 - on most System V derived Unices (of which Linux up to 2.4 is one), a thread is a process.
-This means that when doing a 'ps' you will see as many processes with the name 'pound' as there are active threads.
+This means that when doing a `ps` you will see as many processes with the name `pound` as there are active threads.
   Each such process uses only two file descriptors, but the system needs to support the required number of processes, both in total and per user (possibly also per process group).
 In bash, this is `ulimit -u`, in csh this is `limit maxproc`.

 - on BSD style systems all threads run in the same process space.
-Do a ps and you see a single 'pound' process.
+Do a `ps` and you see a single `pound` process.
 The process needs two file descriptors per active request (bash: `ulimit -n`, csh `limit maxfiles`/`limit openfiles`).